shallcro/metadata_test/markdown/icpsr_study_schema.md

 Time Period:

-  * All titles include the data collection's time period, which reflects the time period that the data collection covers and should match the Study Time Period.
+  * All titles include the data collection's time period, which reflects the time period that the data collection covers and should match the Time Period.
 For example, in the 'Uganda Elite Study, 1964-1968', it is assumed that the Ugandans were surveyed about events in 1964-1968, even if the actual data collection might not have taken place until later.

   * If the time period is already included in the title proper, it is not repeated.